 Learn the syntax, uses, features, and implementation of the three, as this knowledge will come in handy while designing a website.
 To acquire programming skills, you can opt for a free learning platform or join a paid course.

-The roadmap of frontend developer is incomplete without consistent practice.
+The journey of becoming a frontend developer is incomplete without consistent practice.
 Practice enables you to identify your strengths and weaknesses, helping you achieve perfection in your work.

 Make sure to practice coding continuously to become an expert in coding.
 This will be your chance to dig deeper into different concepts and get a strong hold on them.
 Understand the tricks of writing code efficiently and quickly as a professional developer.